If interviewing is a muscle and interviewer training is your gym, then your post-interview roundup is a competition for you to show off your skills.

 Above all, if you ask them why they want to work there, they should have an answer.

-Besides the obvious individuals who they should speak to (their potential manager, team members, someone to interview for a core values-fit, HR phone screen, etc), there might be an additional person that the HR Manager wants them to speak with before proceeding with an offer.
+Besides the obvious individuals who they should speak to (their potential manager, team members, someone to interview for a core values-fit, HR phone screen, etc.), there might be an additional person that the HR Manager wants them to speak with before proceeding with an offer.

 Bringing this up during the post-interview roundup helps you avoid a potential backlog when it comes to bringing an offer (or not) to a candidate.
 After all, we’re living in a job market where candidate relationships are key, and this means fostering a smooth and swift interview process.

 As you undoubtedly learned in training on conducting stellar interviews, the questions that you ask provide a window into a candidate’s future performance.
 Bouncing back from failure is an essential skill, yet only 27% of employees have high levels of resilience.
-Failure, and the candidate’s reaction to it, is a crucial topic to broach both during the interview and the roundup.
+Failure, and the candidate’s reaction to it, is a crucial topic to broach both during the interview and the debrief.

 Defining your focus is incredibly important when it comes to making sure your post-interview roundup runs quickly and smoothly.
 When as much as 80% of employee turnover is due to bad hiring decisions, thoughtfully considering your ideal candidate’s qualities can translate to better employee retention.